Jonathan Crompton: San Diego Chargers

 Crompton was selected by the San Diego Chargers in the fifth round with the 168th overall pick of the 2010 NFL draft.
 He was waived during final cuts on September 4, 2010, was re-signed to the Chargers' practice squad the next day, but was released on September 7, 2010.

 New England Patriots

 The New England Patriots signed Crompton to their practice squad on November 2, 2010.
 On January 18, 2011, the Patriots re-signed Crompton to a future contract for the 2011 season.
 On August 1, he was waived by the team.

 Tampa Bay Buccaneers

 On August 5, 2011, Crompton signed with the Tampa Bay Buccaneers.
 He was cut on September 3, 2011.

 Washington Redskins

-Crompton at Redskins training camp in 2012.
+Crompton at Washington Redskins training camp in 2012.

 The Washington Redskins signed Crompton to their practice squad on September 4, 2011.

 On January 3, 2012, Crompton signed a futures contract with the Redskins.
 On August 27, he was released by the team.
 Two days later, Crompton was re-signed by the Redskins.
 Crompton was released again on August 31, 2012, for final cuts before the start of the 2012 season.